mhatzl/mantra-wiki/5-Requirements/5-Requirements.md

    A **declined** requirement must be removed from the wiki if it already exists.
    This keeps the wiki small, and focused to implemented or *soon-to-be implemented* requirements.

-4. **active** ...
-When the implementation of a requirement is merged, the requirement gets **active**
+4. **traced** ...
+When a requirement has at least one trace to an artifact like a code or configuration file, the requirement gets **traced**

+   [mantra](https://github.com/mhatzl/mantra) may be used to automate tracing of requirements.

+5. **covered** ...
+If at least one test case exists that covers one or more traces of a requirement, the requirement gets **covered**

-   [mantra](https://github.com/mhatzl/mantra) may be used during testing to check what requirements are covered through tests.
+   Statement coverage may be collected during test execution to automate the detection of covered requirements.
+   By default, covering one line that is linked to a trace of a requirement is enough to consider the requirement **covered**, but more strict criteria may be defined on a project by project basis.

-5. **deprecated** ...
-If a requirement is replaced or removed by another requirement, the requirement gets **deprecated**.
+6. **Optional: deprecated** ...
+If a requirement is replaced or removed by another requirement, the requirement gets **deprecated**

    Note that requirements might still be **active** in some projects, but **deprecated** in others.
    The requirement should be deleted if the requirement is **deprecated** in all projects, to keep the wiki small.